Agriculture with Farm Business Management BSc Honours

 Course overview

-You study wide-ranging agriculture topics in your first two years, exploring plant biology, soil science, nutrition, management, accounting and law.
-In your third year, you specialise in farm business management.
-You will explore management techniques used for decision-making in agricultural businesses.
-Core modules develop your skills in:
+You study a wide range of agriculture topics in Stages 1 and 2, exploring plant biology, soil science, nutrition, management, accounting and law.
+In Stage 3, you'll specialise in farm business management.
+You'll explore management techniques used for decision-making in agricultural businesses.
+The core modules will develop your skills in:

 You'll also enjoy practical workshops and demonstrations of the major software used in farm business planning and control, and apply your knowledge to real farm case studies.